Types of Girls about the Globe – Arty & Museum GatG, Nature GatG, Music GatG

 Did you know? – Oslofjord has over 40 islands.

 Language spoken – Norwegian, and you’ll find people who speak English.

-Local’s Tip – “On the outside of the City Hall entrance you’ll find Norse mythology within the wood carvings.
-It’s also the place where the Nobel Peace Prize holds their ceremonies.”
+Local’s Tip – “On the outskirts of the City Hall entrance you'll find Norse mythology within the wood carvings.
+It's also the place where the Nobel Peace Prize hold their ceremonies.

 The capital of Norway and the country’s largest city.
 Oslo is the economic and financial centre of the country and not the place to visit if you are on a budget.
 It is, however, the place to visit if you’re into art, museums and a colourful culture.
 The currency in Oslo is the Norwegian Kroner and although the cost of living in Oslo is high, there are still parks and walks to enjoy for free.